Peak Flow Measurement

 Why might I need peak flow measurement?

 Peak flow measurement using a peak flow meter is useful for people with asthma.
-During an asthma flare-up, the large airways in the lungs slowly start to narrow.
+During an asthma flare-up, the airways in the lungs slowly start to narrow.
 This slows the speed of air moving through the lungs.
 A peak flow meter can help show the narrowing of the airways well before an asthma attack happens.
 A peak flow meter can help you figure out:

 When to get emergency medical care